 ASME Inspection / Joint Reviews

-In countries where travel restriction are in place, ASME and NB are accepting request for cancellations from manufacturers/repair organisations in view COVID-19 situation.
+In countries where travel restriction is in place, ASME and NB are accepting request for cancellations from manufacturers/repair organisations in view COVID-19 situation.
 Extensions are equally granted.
 Businesses need to approach ASME/NB and not LR.

 MYS – DOSH (Dept. of Safety and Health)

 Temporary, with restrictions.
 Please contact LR for further details.

 With restrictions, please contact LR Netherlands inspection department.